 Certainly the members of Greater Grace Temple-Taylor recognize Pastor Harper for the dynamic man of God that he is.
 In August, 1995, at the Annual Convention, the Pentecostal Assemblies of the World, Inc. also acknowledged his dedication, perseverance and commitment by extending his vision and bestowing upon him the title of District Elder.
 The accomplishments made under his dynamic leadership have been nothing short of spectacular.

-Our recently expanded bus ministry provides transportation to scheduled services for members not only in the Western Wayne County area, but the lower eastside of Detroit as well.
+Our recently expanded bus ministry provides transportation to scheduled services for members in the Western Wayne County area.
 Pastor Harper established a Drug Ministry called “God of a Second Chance” which successfully rehabilitated former substance abuse addicts – moving them from the street corner to the church pew.
 They are now addicted to Jesus Christ!